DouglasMillerGX2/fullstack-base-operations-challenge/backend/README.md

 # 🛠️ Base Operations API – Backend (NestJS)

-This is the backend API for the Base Operations technical challenge, built with [NestJS](https://nestjs.com/) and connected to a PostgreSQL database hosted on AWS RDS.
+This is the backend API for the Base Operations technical challenge, built with [NestJS](https://nestjs.com/) and connected to a PostgreSQL database.

 ---